saif-gitreps/Self-Learning-Car/README.md

-# Self-Learning-Car
+# Self Learning Car Simulation with Neural Network

-A self driving car thats learns using neural network, built from scratch using Javascript.
+A self learning car thats learns using neural network, uses population based learning or genetic algorithm, the best generation is saved manually.
+Built from scratch using Javascript.